gmcapra/Swift-ARKit-Practice/README.md

 To run this app on your iOS device, download this project, and open it in Xcode.
 Then, connect your AR capable iOS device to  your computer and run the program in Xcode.
 Note: you will need to enable camera access.

-Interacting with the 3D object:
+Interacting with the created 3D object:
  To reset where the 3D object is, tap on the screen where you'd like to place it.
  To scale the size of the 3D object, use pinching gestures.
  To rotate the object in the plane, drag your finger horizontally across the screen.